OpenSource-For-Freedom/CYBER_OPS/README.md

 Let's keep the security momentum going, and prepare for the exciting release of Hard3n_Linux! 🚀

-##                                 Take Aways and Next Steps
+##                                 Takeaways and Next Steps

 Complete the tasks above with attention to detail.
 Document any changes made during the hardening process for future reference.
 Test the system in a staging environment.
 Schedule a final review before release.

-##                        Security First, Open Source for Freedom 🛡️
+##                        Security First! and always stay: Open Source for Freedom 🛡️

 ![Header](octocat-1736601186918.png)